aragon/sdk/README.md

 Next thing you'll want to do is set up the general purpose `Client` so you can call on the general purpose SDK functions.
 These are things like `getDaos`, `getDaoBalances`, etc. This client is used to interact with any DAO on the network you're connected to.
-This client is used to interact with any DAO on the network you're connected to.

 ```typescript